milanbukovics/milanbukovics.github.io/essays/final-project-idea.md

 - This incentivizes students to contribute **high-quality, readable, and accurate notes.**
 - Students who don't contribute notes will have fewer points to access high-rated notes.

+There are a couple special features of the page.
+First, there is going to be a comment section implemented, where the owner and the user will be able to leave comments about the given note.
+The second extra feature will be a required component, where users, who are looking for the notes will have to rate the person’s notes that were opened.
+The scoring range will have a 1-5 star scoring system: one star means that the note is not useful, 5 star rating means the opposite.
+Average rating will be shown on the viewing page.
+Last but not least, based on star ratings one receives on your notes, will result in a certain amount of points: the better the rating, the more points the given person gets.
+These points can be used to unlock other people’s notes.
+The higher rated the given note, the more points it will cost to unlock it.
+This should motivate people to take good, readable, and correct notes.
+On the other hand, if people don’t post notes, they will not have points to unlock other people’s notes.
+As a concussion, the more and correct notes someone takes, the more options he/she has to unlock other notes.

 ### **Final Thought**
 The **more and better** notes a student takes, the **more access** they get to others' high-quality notes.
 This fosters a collaborative and enriching learning environment at UH Mānoa.